To be eligible for admission to the MBA Program applicants must:

 - FIN533 Applied Financial Analysis

-Before taking any of the finance concentration courses, you must first complete the core courses MBA529 Global Managerial Finance and MBA502 Managerial Accounting.
+Before taking any of the finance concentration courses, you must first complete the core courses MBA529 Corporate Financial Management and MBA502 Managerial Accounting.
 Courses will be scheduled in winter and summer terms allowing students to complete the concentration in as little as one calendar year.

 The new 36-credit, 100 percent online Health Care Management Concentration is available to all MBA students regardless of location or track selection.
 You will take the 8 core courses and then take the following 4 courses: